-- Students may not wear hats or head coverings in school buildings or on school premises.
-This includes but is not limited to bandanas, athletic headbands, headscarves/hair wraps, and other forms of headgear or hair covering. - Exceptions include: - Head gear used as part of a uniform such as the JROTC cap, band uniform hats, and athletic headgear worn with a uniform on the playing and practice fields are allowed. - Religious purposes, which have been approved prior to wearing. - During extreme cold weather, students will be allowed to wear toboggans outdoors on campus. - Other than safety-related accessories for safety related purposes, accessories such as masks, hats, caps, sweatbands, or other head covering will not be worn in building; - No gang related clothing/items will be allowed.
+- a.
+Students may not wear hats or head coverings in school buildings or on school premises.
+This includes but is not limited to bandanas, athletic headbands, headscarves/hair wraps, hoodies, and other forms of headgear or hair covering. - b.
+Exceptions include: - Head gear used as part of a uniform such as the JROTC cap, band uniform hats, and athletic headgear worn with a uniform on the playing and practice fields are allowed. - o Religious purposes, which have been approved prior to wearing. - During extreme cold weather, students will be allowed to wear toboggans outdoors on campus. - c.
+Other than safety-related accessories for safety related purposes, accessories such as masks, hats, caps, sweatbands, or other head covering will not be worn in building; - d.
+No gang related clothing/items will be allowed. - e.
+Students must cover and/or conceal any court and/or law imposed tracking and/or monitoring devices.

-D. Exemptions for Secondary Schools
+C. Exemptions for Schools

-All secondary students enrolled in the Baldwin County Public Schools shall be required to dress in accordance with the adopted dress code policy.
+All students enrolled in the Baldwin County Public Schools shall be required to dress in accordance with the adopted dress code policy.
 A student may be exempted from complying with the policy in the following instances:

-- (1) When noncompliance derives from financial hardship; - When noncompliance derives from the student's particular disability or health condition that requires a departure from the dress code; or

-(3) When noncompliance derives from a student's sincerely held religious helief. -
+- a.
+When noncompliance derives from financial hardship; - b.
+When noncompliance derives from the student's particular disability or health condition that requires a departure from the dress code; or - c.
+When noncompliance derives from a student's sincerely held religious belief. -